Docker Installation (Unix)

 3. Unpack the archive

-unzip allegra-docker-latest.zip
+unzip allegra-docker.zip

-cd allegra-docker-latest
+cd allegra-docker

-The extracted archive contains the following files: - docker-compose.yml - env (environment variable template)
+The extracted archive contains the following files: - docker-compose.yml - env (environment variable template) - application.properties (Spring Boot configuration, mounted into the container) - README.md

 4. Configure environment variables